anoopsarkar/neuralmt-class/index.md

 title: Course Information
 img: kb2013
 img_link: "http://www.aclweb.org/anthology/D13-1176"
-caption: "Kalchbrenner and Blunsom (EMNLP 2013) introduced the notion of encoding the input into a continuous representation and then generating the output translation from it."
+caption: "Kalchbrenner and Blunsom (EMNLP 2013) encoded the source language input into a continuous representation and then generated the output translation from it."
 active_tab: main_page
 ---